 Attending Emma Willard was one of the best decisions I ever could have made.
 Originally I was absolutely against the idea of attending an all girls boarding school.
 It sounded like the worst possible thing on earth to a city-bred teen.
 However over the next four years Emma opened my eyes to who I could be as a woman.
 She allowed me to develop not only my academic mind but also my character.
 I have created life long friendships of which I am so grateful to have made.
 The teachers at Emma have created a lasting impression on me.
 Not only are they extremely knowledgeable and have a deep rooted care about the girls they are also often more educated and better all around teachers than my professors in college (I attend one of the prestigious "40 Colleges That Change Lives").
 Now in college I often look back on my times at Emma and think of how I would give up almost anything to go back.
 Emma is not just a high school.
 Emma is an experience.
 I truly grateful for my days there and I could not imagine my life without Emma.

 Emma Willard School is a private high school in Troy.
-The principal of Emma Willard School is Trudy E. Hall, who can be contacted at email@example.com.
-321 children attend Emma Willard School and are mostly Black, non-Hispanic; White, non-Hispanic; and Hispanic.
+The principal of Emma Willard School is Trudy E. Hall and can be contacted at email@example.com.
+321 students attend Emma Willard School and identify as Black, non-Hispanic; White, non-Hispanic; and Hispanic.
 The ratio of students to teachers at Emma Willard School is 5:1.
 Troy High School is one of the nearest high schools.

 - Ceramics sculpture